aspose-imaging/Aspose.Imaging-Documentation/net/developer-guide/working-with-drawing-images/drawing-images-using-graphics/_index.md

 {{< gist "aspose-imaging" "b93073a27bcdd4fefc2821e113f0cb3a" "Examples-CSharp-DrawingAndFormattingImages-DrawingUsingGraphics-DrawingUsingGraphics.cs" >}}

 All classes that implement IDisposable and access unmanaged resources are instantiated in a Using statement to ensure that they are disposed of correctly.

+### **Drawing Text on images using Graphics**
+Using Aspose.Imaging you can easily draw text on image with text alignment using Graphics.
+{{< gist "aspose-com-gists" "34906966ea6a4a690c27e3ae30802928" "draw-text-using-graphics.cs" >}}

 ## **Memory Strategy optimization**
 Graphics operations can be proceeded using memory strategy optimization - ie limiting memory buffer size for operation.